Policies

 -

-Do not send your child with folding knives, gadgets or any other knives than specified above.
+Do not send your child with folding knives, gadgets or any other knives than the knife specified above.

 -